Ashok-Pandi/Ashok-Pandi/README.md

 - 👀 I’m interested in Testing(Manual + Selenium)
 - 🌱 I have done with my cousrse
 - I'm currently working on Dummy projects to Improve my Skills
-- 💞️ I’m looking to get a job in a reputed company in which where I can grow my slls
+- 💞️ I’m looking to get a job in a reputed company in which where I can grow my self
 - 📫 Thease are my contact details, By this you can reach me
 - Mobile Num:  7093155755
 - Gmail ID:    ashokpersonel@gmail.com